lgilders/shopify-snippets/blog/readme.md

 6. Style the desktop and mobile versions of the displayed categories/filters.

-#### Use Case 1b: Display a particular tag as the "primary" filter tag on the blog list page.
+#### Display a particular tag as the "primary" filter tag on the blog list page.
 1. Add a custom tag to each blog post with a known preface, e.g., primary-tag::filter name.
 2. On the blog list page (usually the blog.liquid template), determine where you want to display the primary filter tag for the article.
 3. Add the following code to target the primary-tag:: filter and display it with a link to the correct category/filter.